VincentVanlaer/mesa-school-labs/content/friday/lab-3.md

 - Write a clean `main.py` to iterate over selected modes, compute quantities, and print results.
 - You can optionally plot \( K(r) \) to visualize where a mode is sensitive to rotation.

+### Full Solutions

+A sample implementation of the integration to obtain rotational kernels and splittings can be found [here](lab3_solutions.zip).

 ```python
 # main.py